 The Group evaluates its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 When these events occur, the Group assesses the recoverability of these long-lived assets by comparing the carrying amount of the assets to the future undiscounted cash flows expected to result from the use of the assets and their eventual disposition.
-If the future undiscounted cash flow is less than the carrying amount of the assets, the Group recognizes an impairment equal to the difference between the carrying amount and fair value of these assets.
-The Group recorded impairments in the amount of nil, nil and \$437,725 for the years ended December 31, 2009, 2010 and 2011, respectively.
+If the future undiscounted cash flow is less than the carrying amount of the assets, amount of nil, nil and \$437,725 for the years ended December 31, 2009, 2010 and 2011, respectively.